 My favourites are the deadly piranha, the beautifully coloured but highly poisonous Amazonian frogs and seahorses.
 The larger aquariums display stunning range of marine fish and plants.
 Bristol Aquarium is wheelchair accessible.

-Next door to the Bristol Aquarium is the At-Bristol Science Centre.
+Next door to the Bristol Aquarium is We The Curious (Also known as At-Bristol Science Centre).
 The science centre is lots of fun for anyone from ages 8 – 80, the place to go for the young and the young at heart.

-At Bristol Science Centre has hundreds interactive science exhibits, science shows and planetarium shows.
+We The Curious has hundreds interactive science exhibits, science shows and planetarium shows.
 A place to have fun while learning.
-At-Bristol Science Centre is wheelchair accessible.
+We The Curious is wheelchair accessible.

 Bristol is a shoppers’ paradise, from high-end shopping to flea market, Bristol has it all.